 Some infrastructure across both central generation and grid capacity will never be fully utilised.
-In 2014, European utilities mothballed or decommissioned a total of 50 Gigawatts of capacity.
+In 2014, European utilities mothballed or decommissioned a total of 50 Gigawatts of capacity, 4.5% of total power capacity and 8.3% of thermal plus nuclear capacity.
 It is difficult to see that trend reversing itself.
 Much undifferentiated central generation capacity will continue to earn marginal or, at best, cost-of-capital returns.

 Some hydrocarbons will be left in the ground.
 In all these supply sectors, including in exploration and production, the winners will be those with advantaged assets.

-So, in summary, we see three main drivers of change in the energy market: What customers want and can do; available technology at the point of use; data and actionable insight.
+So, in summary, I see three main drivers of change in the energy market: What customers want and can do; available technology; data and actionable insight.